 Based on the number of shares of our Class A common stock outstanding as of September 30, 2021, upon the closing of this offering and the use of proceeds therefrom and assuming no exercise of outstanding Warrants or the settlement of RSUs, we will have outstanding an aggregate of approximately 45,994,531 shares of Class A common stock.
 Of these shares, 39,537,864 shares, including all of the 3,502,033 shares of Class A common stock to be sold in this offering, will be freely tradable in the public market without restriction or further registration under the Securities Act, unless the shares are held by any of our "affiliates," as such term is defined in Rule 144 of the Securities Act ("Rule 144") or subject to lock-up agreements.
 All other shares of Class A common stock held by existing stockholders are "restricted securities," as such term is defined in Rule 144.
-These restricted securities were issued and sold by us in private transactions and are eligible for public sale only if registered under the Securities Act or if they qualify for an exemption from registration under the Securities Act, including the exemptions provided by Rule 144 or Rule 701 of the Securities Act, or Rule 701, which rules are summarized below.
+These restricted securities were issued and sold by us in private transactions and are eligible for public sale only if registered under the Securities Act, or Rule 701, which rules are summarized below.